Emotional Support for Parenting

 Parents and caregivers report varying levels of emotional support with raising children by gender, region, language, education level, and race.

-Parenting and caring for young children can be hard work, and when caregivers have someone to turn to for emotional support, families and communities in turn benefit.
-Caregivers who take care of their own emotional needs can better meet the emotional needs of their children.
+Parenting and caring for young children can be challenging.
+When caregivers have someone to turn to for emotional support, both families and communities can benefit.
+Caregivers who address their own emotional needs can better meet the emotional needs of their children.
 Parents who seek emotional support from their peers through formal and informal networks report increased sense of confidence to care for their children, decreased family isolation, increased recognition of the importance of self-care, and decreased self-blame when things don’t go as expected.
-Support also reduces caregiver strain.
+Additionally, such support helps reduce overall caregiver strain.

-About 70% of parents and caregivers of children in 5th grade and younger in King County had someone to turn to for day-to-day emotional support with parenting or raising children in 2019 and 2021.
+68.5% of parents and caregivers of children in 5th grade and younger in King County had someone to turn to for day-to-day emotional support with parenting or raising children in 2021 and 2023.
 There are some clear disparities in how some parents or caregivers are able to receive emotional support.

 • Region: Parents and caregivers living in South King County were less likely than those elsewhere in King County to have emotional support.